Ann Hogan MBACP (Accredited), MA In Counselling Studies

 As well as the above, I see clients who are suffering with sexual problems which is not easy to come to terms with, whatever age you are.
 I also see clients who are trans-identified or trans-historied, which can be difficult if you feel a complete outsider and affects not just clients themselves but their family and friends too - if this is you, your feelings may well isolate you from mainstream society.

 I am a qualified counsellor and psychotherapist, working from my practice on the outskirts of Lincoln (Boultham Park area) where I offer a safe and private place to talk to me about what has been happening in your life.
 I have 15 years experience working in the NHS as well as for an organisation providing workplace counselling for employees.
+At present, I am also working as an Associate Lecturer at the University of Lincoln, facilitating seminars with students.

 I offer a confidential service using integrative counselling which means that I able to provide a range of proven therapies to meet each client’s individual needs, working with men and women of all ages, backgrounds and cultures.
 I see individual clients or couples who wish to work on their relationship.